 If I’m on the road, whether it be a flight or a long bus trip, I try to take leftovers packed in my travel container from my dinner the night before because I find it difficult to consume just nuts and seeds (not that you should).
 My taste buds get bored.
 Variety is the key.

 How is traveling in Europe as a vegan?

 A lot of Europe is great for vegans in terms of having clearly-marked vegan items in supermarkets.
-Some supermarkets (e.g. in some of the Eastern European countries I visited) will barely have any specialised vegan products so you’ll need to go to a bio/organic store, which there is at least one of in a city centre.
+Some supermarkets (e.g. in some of the Eastern European countries I visited) will barely have any specialized vegan products so you’ll need to go to a bio/organic store, which there is at least one of in a city center.